tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 `'!$"*<>` is typically the order of precedence for those symbols.

 Đôi khi phải dùng single quote to pass unchanged wildcard pattern to programs.
 Prevent the shell to expand them before passign to programs.

+## How a Regex Engine Works Internally

+f

 ## References